 - You won’t get sick from your healthy baby.

 - There is a financial benefit for employers from all that decreased time off and less use of health insurance.

 - Working mothers who breastfeed are more productive (Source).

-- Breastfeeding moms supported by their employer are more loyal employees (Source).
+- When breastfeeding moms are supported by their employer they are more loyal employees (Source).